 As many of us know, when operating too much from the mind, fear can creep in and create a misalignment with the heart and our true intentions.
 Of course, in practice this may not be so easy breezy.
 In this post we will cover the relationship between children and their awareness of living from the heart space.

-My grandmother’s would often say to do things from the heart, or in their mother tongue ‘od srca.’
+My grandmother’s would often say to do things from the heart, or in their native tongue ‘od srca.’
 Sometimes it was quite simply emphasised through the use of language when communicating with others, for example ‘volim te, OD SRCA’ – in English, ‘I love you, from the heart.’

 On the other hand, my grandfather’s didn’t quite express their love in such a vocal way, but their actions would show it.
 Such actions were often found in the small things they did, which would show that inkling of light radiating from their heart space.